 2008 The e-Security Lab extends its activity on banking and insurance sectors, in partnership with Intesa Sanpaolo.

 2009 ISMB reinforces its research activity, by focusing also on higher education and training activities in close cooperation with Politecnico di Torino.

 2010 The Institute signs an agreement with Microsoft Corporation to manage Microsoft Innovation Centre (MIC).

 2011 ISMB changes the structure of its research domain by defining seven Research Areas (Information Management, Information System Architectures and SW Technologies, Innovation Development, Multi-Layer Wireless Solutions, Navigation Technologies, Pervasive Technologies, and Photonics) and three Strategic Programs (Smart Energy, Smart City, and Smart Health).

 2012 The Partnership Program is launched, with the aim of facilitating the collaboration between the Institute and enterprises.

-2013 ISMB defines new Functions (Emerging Trends & Opportunities, Higher & Professional Education, Partners & Front-End, and Research Support & Secretariat) and consolidates its Research Areas to maximize results.
+2013 ISMB defines new Functions (Emerging Trends & Opportunities, Higher & Professional Education, Front-End, Marketing & Communications and Research Support & Secretariat) and consolidates its Research Areas to maximize results.